DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - ✴️**Key generation**: the process of creating a new encryption/decryption key
             - ✴️**Key distribution**: the process of sending a key to a user or system; it must be secure and it must be stored in a secure way on the computing device
                 - keys are stored before and after distribution; when distributed to a user, it can't hang out on a user's desktop
                 - Keys shouldn't be in cleartext outside the crypography device.
 Encrypt keys with a sepereate encryption key before distributing to other parties.
                 - Key distribution and maintenance should be automated (and hidden from the user)
                 - Keys should be backed up!
             - ✴️**Key Storage**: Keys should never be stored in plain text.
 This includes keys in volatile and persistent memory.
             - ✴️**Key Usage**: AUP determines guard rails for key usage
             - ✴️**Key Destruction**: Removal of an encryption key from its operational location
             - ✴️**Key Deletion**: Removing any information that can be used to reconstruct the key e.g device wipe in MDM such as Airwatch & MS Intune
             - ✴️**Key escrow**: process or entity that can recover lost or corrupted cryptographic keys.
 It is a process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval.
 Copies of keys are held by a trusted 3rd party in a secure environment.
 Comes up in conversations around disasater recovery, business continuity, law enforcement access, regulatory compliance etc
+            - ✴️**Zero-knowledge proof**: In a zero-knowledge proof, one individual demonstrates to another that they can achieve a result that requires sensitive information without actually disclosing the sensitive information.
+A zero-knowledge proof allows one party to demonstrate knowledge of a secret without actually disclosing that secret to the other party.
+It is a method commonly applied in cryptography to validate passwords and keys (for example, validating an asymmetric private key through the use of a public key).
             - ✴️**Key Recovery:** Circumstances where you need to recover a key for a particular user, without that users cooperation such as termination or key loss.
 It is also the process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure.
                 - **multiparty key recovery**: when two or more entities are required to reconstruct or recover a key
                 - **m of n control**: 🥇 you designate a group of (n) people as recovery agents, but only need subset (m) of them for key recovery.
 M of N Control requires that a minimum number of agents (M) out of the total number of agents (N) work together to perform high-­security tasks.
 M of N Control is an example of a split knowledge technique, but not all split knowledge techniques are used for key escrow.
 In an m of n control system, at least m of n possible escrow agents must collaborate to retrieve an encryption key from the escrow database.